CutyDragon/Lizzie-AI-Agent/README.md

 ## 6. Logging and Monitoring

 ### Interpreting `bot.log`
-- **Purpose**: Provides a detailed log of Cyria’s actions for debugging and performance tracking.
+- **Purpose**: Provides a detailed log of Lizzie’s actions for debugging and performance tracking.
 - **Format**:
   - Timestamps for each activity.
   - Details of mentions replied to and tweets posted.